ShivamKumarJha/os_post_install/README.md

 Download script
 Open terminal
 cd (to the directory where file is)
-chmod a+x install.sh
+chmod a+x ubuntu.sh
-sudo install.sh
+sudo ubuntu.sh